Helena Rubinstein Incorporated: Controversial L'Oréal takeover

 The L'Oréal takeover was controversial for both the brand and L'Oréal.

 For the Helena Rubinstein brand, it was controversial as the founder of L'Oréal, Eugène Schueller, was a collaborator during World War II, and in its aftermath L'Oréal became notorious for employing ex-Nazis on the run, with one of them being the very man that engineered the takeover of the Helena Rubinstein brand, Jacques Corrèze, who also had been expropriating Jewish property in Paris.
-Corrèze was also a senior executive at L'Oréal and chairman of Cosmair, which was a private US company and the sole licensee for L'Oréal in the United States, before becoming CEO of the US operations of L'Oréal.
+Corrèze was also a senior executive at L'Oréal and chairman of Cosmair, which was a private US company and the sole licensee for L'Oréal in the United States, before becoming CEO of the US operations of L'Oréal after Cosmair was integrated into L'Oréal as a subsidiary and was renamed L'Oréal USA.

 For L'Oréal, it was controversial as when the Helena Rubinstein brand was acquired by L'Oréal, the brand had a manufacturing plant in Israel, which then prompted a boycott of all L'Oréal products and brands by the Arab League and its members.
 Corrèze later had to be in charge of negotiations with the Arab governments to comply with the league's requests from its Bureau of Economic Boycotts.